e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

 ## What I'm doing in the exercises:

 Sept.
+17, 2021:
+- Aggregate functions: can turn a range of number into a single data point based on a variety of mathematical operations.

+Sept.
 16, 2021:
 - Currently, starting on Chapter 7 of the book!
 - Functions: are speacial keywords that accept certain parameters, perform an operation, and return the result of tat operation as a value (page 188).